-Activity Environmental Receptor Potential Impact Magnitude & Duration Extent/Location & Significance Level Likelihood & Nature Mitigation Residual & Reversible /Irreversible Water Quality, Surf ace Water Hydrology ar nd Groundwater Pre-operations, operations, rehabilitation Humans, Flora and Fauna Item WQ1 -The impacts on groundwater of this project, if any, will be negligible as there are no chemicals, waste streams or disposal activities associated with the development that stands to affect groundwater.
+Activity Environmental Receptor Potential Impact Magnitude & Duration Extent/Location & Significance Level Likelihood & Nature Mitigation Residual & Reversible /Irreversible Water Quality, Surf ace Water Hydrology an 0.1 Pre-operations, operations, rehabilitation Humans, Flora and Fauna Item WQ1 -The impacts on groundwater of this project, if any, will be negligible as there are no chemicals, waste streams or disposal activities associated with the development that stands to affect groundwater.
 Low & long -term Local & Minor Negative Low & Indirect During haul road construction, allowances will be made for runoff to leave road sections at the earliest opportunity.
 The intention is to limit the accumulated volume of water on the road thereby reducing the opportunity for erosion and heavy silt loading.
 Generally, this will be done by appropriate super-elevation of the road and strategically placing breaks in berms to allow water to escape into adjoining company-controlled depressions.
 Within orebodies the general approach will be to confine runoff to the orebody by creating sumps at the bauxite/limestone contact, for collection and subsequent downward seepage of water through the limestone.
-Standard operating procedures for the control of runoff will be exercised where orebodies are located close to private lands or public roads, to ensure that there are adequate arrangements for collection of water and sediment within the orebody or in adjacent depressions away from the private lands/public road.
-Reversible Operations and rehabilitation Humans Item WQ2 -There is a potential impact for water quality reduction to water collected from roofs and catchment that may have accumulated dust generated during the trucking of bauxite.
-Moderate & Short-Term Local & Minor Negative Low & Direct Portable chemical toilets will be installed at the ore bodies.
-NJBP II conducts assessments of complaints and provides compensation for fugitive dust fall and supply water to impacted households.
+Standard operating procedures for Reversible the control of runoff will be exercised where orebodies are located close to private lands or public roads, to ensure that there are adequate arrangements for collection of water and sediment within the orebody or in adjacent depressions away from the private lands/public road.
+Operations and rehabilitation Humans Item WQ2 -There is a potential impact for water quality reduction to water collected from roofs and catchment that may have accumulated dust generated during the trucking of bauxite.
+Moderate & Short-Term Local & Minor Negative Low & Direct NJBP II conducts assessments of complaints and provides compensation for fugitive dust fall and supply water to impacted households.
 The primary source of dust along the haul roads is from the road surface during dry periods.
 This is mitigated by increasing the frequency of wetting of the road surfaces from one to up to four times daily, as necessary, in addition, to the use of a dust suppressant.
-Reversible Air Quality Pre-operations, operations, rehabilitation Humans, Flora and Fauna Moderate & Short -term Local & Minor Negative Low & Indirect The physical and chemical characteristics of Jamaican bauxite are unique to the material, with relatively high natural moisture content (22 - 25%) and a very high angle of repose (>45 degrees).
+Air Quality • I Pre-operations, operations, rehabilitation Humans, Flora and Fauna Item AQ1 - During site clearance and short term construction activities, there is a possibility that stockpiles of various materials associated with the proposed project may have to be maintained in the project area.
+These stockpiles, without proper management and monitoring may dry out and result in fugitive dust formation which could be dispersed by the wind and affect air quality.
+Moderate & Short -term Local & Minor Negative Low & Indirect The physical and chemical characteristics of Jamaican bauxite are unique to the material, with relatively high natural moisture content (22 - 25%) and a very high angle of repose (>45 degrees).
 In addition, high cohesion of the material and shear strength of the soil makes it less likely to be spilled due to stress from vibration or wind.
-The primary source of dust along the haul roads is from the unwetted road surface during dry periods.
+The primary source of dust along the haul roads is from the Reversible unwetted road surface during dry periods.
 This is mitigated by increasing the frequency of the wetting of the road surfaces from one to up to four times daily, as necessary, in addition, to the use of a dust suppressant.
-Reversible